Joel Christian Gill: Early life

-Gill earned a Bachelor of Arts (BA) in Art from Roanoke College and a Master of Fine Arts (MFA) in Painting from Boston University in 2004.
+Gill earned a Bachelor of Arts in Art from Roanoke College and a Master of Fine Arts in Painting from Boston University in 2004.

 Career

 Owing to the success of his ongoing series of graphic novels highlighting little known and uncelebrated historical African-Americans and the contributions they made to American history, Gill is frequently profiled in print and interviewed on television and radio.
-He is also asked to speak at comic arts conventions and college campuses across the U.S. and in 2016 was honored with a Distinguished Alumni Award from Boston University.
+He is also asked to speak at comic arts conventions and college campuses across the U.S.

 He has also contributed to the Huffington Post advocating for the end to Black History Month and for the incorporation of the achievements of African-Americans into the larger narrative of American history.
 Gill is also a member of the Boston Comics Roundtable.

+Awards and honors

+In 2016, Gill was honored with a Distinguished Alumni Award from Boston University.